Find the right type of journaling for you

 How to get started

-Well, first of all, if you are completely new to it, take a look at Ali’s Writing for Wellbeing blog post here.
+Well, first of all, if you are completely new to it, take a look at Ali’s How to Journal for your Wellbeing blog post here.
 This is a brilliant down-to-earth guide on all you need to get started.
 You also won’t be surprised that journaling for anxiety and your mental health is something we explore in detail in both our books: The Positive Planner and The Positive Wellness Journal.
 The Planner is great for beginners, whilst we created The Wellness with those who have a little more experience in mind.